calibration

 Track record

 Brier score by category and track — editorial (LLM-based reading) and markets (prediction-market-derived).
 Lower is better: 0.00 is perfect, 0.25 is a coin-flip, 1.00 is maximally wrong.
 Includes only resolved forecasts from active categories.
+Each forecast horizon (1 week / 2 weeks / 1 month) is graded independently — the 2-week slot is the canonical reviewed signal; the others enroll automatically as their windows close.

 How this is computed